Fermat-ORG/fermat-framework/README.md

 * Any developer could contribute to the shared infraestructure.
-* Any developer could write code for new Plugins.
+* Any developer could write code for new plugins.
-* Any developer could write code for new Niche Wallets.
+* Any developer could write code for new niche wallets.
-* Any developer could fork an existing Niche Wallet to further specialize it.
+* Any developer could fork an existing niche wallet to further specialize it.
 * Any graphic / UX designer could provide skins to existing wallets.
 * Anyone could provide language packs to existing wallets.